ldijkman/randomnerd_esp32_wifi_manager/LAB_Experiments/readme.md

 ### for editing the html webserver HTML files on the ESP devices

 # IFRAME code to use on other pages
+- change the src url link to yours / for android better use IP number links
 ```

 <iframe id="inlineFrameExample"